samrustan/Traffic-Sign-CNN/writeup_template.md

 The training examples are batched in sizes of 128 and fed to the model in a for loop.
 Training accuracy is compared to validation accuracy and after 20 Epochs, the training accuracy reached 100% by the 20th Epoch and the validation acurracy was at 97%.
 This gives me some pause as it seems too high for the low amount of epochs I used.

-I plotted the
+I plotted the result of the training and validation accuracy, as well as the training and validation loss.
+The plot show the training accuracy approaching a steady state very quickly, though the trend is smooth without any jumps.
+From the lectures this seems to be a good thing and gives some confidence in the model.
+The validation plot is not as smooth, though trends in kind with the training set.

 #### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of 100%
+* Training Accuracy of 99.99%
-* validation set accuracy of 97.0%
+* Validation set accuracy of 96.96%
-* test set accuracy of 95.8%
+* Test set accuracy of 95.48%

 If a well known architecture was chosen:

 * What architecture was chosen?

-Simply due to it being the model in the lab.
+The LeNet architecture from the lab was implemented.

 * Why did you believe it would be relevant to the traffic sign application?

 Seemed a likely candidate from the suggestion by David Silver in the video...

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 Well, they're high.
 Though it's clear that doesn't mean much since in the next section where I tested on new images it seemed to fail pretty well.